substrate-system/webcrypto-x3dh/README.md

 ### Receiving the Key Exchange

-Here you derive the same secret value as the sender.
+Derive the same secret value as the sender.

 ```ts
 // Receive handshake (recipient side)